love my kunst.

 my work is motivated by a childlike love of objects - both the obsessive compulsion to keep and order them and the free affirmation of this compulsion – as well as the desire to both record and reproduce their various interrelations, to play with and manipulate their many connections. this leads to growing collections of objects that are submitted to the same process – kept, documented and presented as part of a continuously growing series. the repetitive collection and ordering of objects serves to simultaneously alleviate and indulge my obsession. the collection itself embodies this. the continuous repetition represents the obsessive nature of collection.

-using photocopies, scraps of paper, fabric, refuse, found objects, hair, metal and various other materials, i have produced a series of intimate repetitive works, the material for which has been drawn from numerous sources, from personal items of my own, to found and discarded objects.
+using various materials, i have produced a series of intimate repetitive works, the material for which has been drawn from numerous sources, from personal items of my own, to found and discarded objects.

 what i hope to express is the many unseen connections between objects that for the most part go unnoticed.